 The {\it center} of a loop $L$ is an associative subloop $Z(L)$ consisting of all elements of $L$ which commute and associate with all other elements of $L$.
 A loop $L$ is {\it nilpotent} if the series $L$, $L/Z(L)$, $[L/Z(L)]/Z[L/Z(L)]$ ... terminates at $1$ in finitely many steps.
-In particular, $L$ is of {\it nilpotency class two} if $L/Z(L)\neq 1$ and $L/Z(L)\neq 1$ is an abelian group.
+In particular, $L$ is of {\it nilpotency class two} if $L/Z(L)\neq 1$ and is an abelian group.
 For $x, y, z \in L$, define the {\it associator} $(x, y, z)$ of $x, y, z$ by $(xy)z = (x(yz))(x, y, z)$.
-The {\it associator subloop} $A(L)$ of $L$ is the smallest normal subloop $H$ of $L$ such that $L/H$ is a group.
-Thus, $A(L)$ is the smallest normal subloop of $L$ containing associators $(x, y, z)$ for all$x, y, z\in L$.
+The {\it associator subloop} $Ass(L)$ of $L$ is the smallest normal subloop $H$ of $L$ such that $L/H$ is a group.
+Thus, $Ass(L)$ is the smallest normal subloop of $L$ containing associators $(x, y, z)$ for all $x, y, z\in L$.

 A {\it Steiner triple system} is an incidence structure consisting of points and blocks such that every two distinct points are contained in precisely one block and any block has precisely three points.
-A finite Steiner triple system with $n$ points exists if and only if $n \equiv 1$ or $3$ $(mod 4pt 6)$ (cf. \cite{Pf}, V.1.9 Definition).
+A finite Steiner triple system with $n$ points exists if and only if $n \equiv 1$ or $3$ $(mod 4pt 6)$ (Cf. \cite{CR}).